kimwalisch/primecount/doc/libprimecount.md

 operating systems, compilers (GCC, Clang, MSVC) and CPU architectures (x86, x64, ARM, ARM64, PowerPC, PP64, Sparc).

-libprimecount has been integerated into a few other computer algebra systems:
+libprimecount has been integrated into a few other computer algebra systems:
 Since 2021
 [Mathematica's PrimePi(x)](https://reference.wolfram.com/language/ref/PrimePi.html)
 uses libprimecount under the hood, primecount is available as an